Conyers Scholars - Online Leaders

 Dr. Nathan Hays

-Nathan Hays is assistant director of Baylor's Institute for Faith and Learning (IFL), which assists Baylor in achieving its mission of integrating academic excellence and Christian commitment.
+Dr. Nathan Hays is assistant director of Baylor's Institute for Faith and Learning (IFL), which assists Baylor in achieving its mission of integrating academic excellence and Christian commitment.
 He has also served with Baylor's Soundings Project, a Lilly Endowment, Inc. grant that helps churches develop projects related to vocation.
 Previously, Nathan earned his Ph.D. in Religion at Baylor with an Old Testament concentration.
 His research focused on the intersection of priestly and prophetic literature, and his dissertation was on the book of Malachi.
 He has seven peer-reviewed articles, and he has taught classes in Baylor's Religion department and George W. Truett Theological Seminary.
-Prior to the Ph.D., Nathan completed a Master of Divinity (M.Div.) at Duke Divinity School and B.A.
-At Baylor.
-A native Texan, Nathan is married and has three children.
+Prior to the Ph.D., Nathan completed a Master of Divinity (M.Div.) at Duke Divinity School and B.A. at Baylor.
+A native Texan, Nathan has three children.